DoneByAP/Guava/README.md

 - Each worker reports the correct CUDA device and world size
 - Workers successfully register before the orchestrator begins training

-When training finishes:
-- The orchestrator writes `orchestrator_final.pt` to the checkpoint dir
-- Workers shut down cleanly
+When training finishes, the orchestrator stores `orchestrator_final.pt` in the configured checkpoint directory and all worker threads shut down cleanly.

 ---